 However, if you don’t mind having multiple cards in your wallet, the Discover it Cash Back works best when combined with another card that you can use for non-bonus spending.
 Since its 1 percent cash back on other purchases is below average, we recommend adding a flat-rate cash back card or another cash back card with bonus categories in reliable, everyday categories, such as groceries or gas.

 The Discover it Cash Back is a solid, no-annual-fee card that earns up to 5 percent cash back on all purchases.
-It also comes with a wide array of benefits, including free access to your FICO score and a 15-month, introductory 0 percent APR offer.
+It also comes with a wide array of benefits, including free access to your FICO score and a zero-interest offer.
 If you love earning cash back in a variety of categories and wouldn’t mind expending some effort toward maximizing the card, it could be perfect fit for you.